AdamPaternostro/Azure-Databricks-Dev-Ops/README.md

   - Click on Approvals
   - Select a user or group that can approve the deployment to the environment

-## What Happens during the Pipeline
+## What Happens during the Pipeline (GitHub Actions / Azure Pipeline)
 I typically use the same exact name for each of my Azure resources for each of my environments.
 I simply append a "-Environment (Dev, QA, Prod)" to make my deployments easy to author in my pipelines.
 I always suggust an easy naming standard per environment to make your DevOps code easy to write.
 - Azure Resource Groups are created (if they do not exist)
   - The Dev  stage creates a resouce group named "Databricks-MyProject-Dev"